James2250/SMW-MusicNamer/Readme.txt

 --- IdentifySongs.py ---

 Just need to run and give it "ROMName".smc.
 Will create an output file with all of the known songs for levels/submaps as long as the ROM used AddMusicK.
+Can use Lunar Magic to find the level numbers.

 - Needs the SMW_Songs.txt database file in the same directory.